dewhurstwill/az-tenant-lookup-frontend/README.md

 # Azure Tenant ID Lookup - Frontend

 Ever needed to get the tenantId based on the Azure AD domain?
-This frontend makes use of [this API](https://github.com/dewhurstwill/az-tenant-lookup).

 ## Basic/Dev Use